coreymaroney/BongoMedia/README.md

 ## Run the web deployment
 ### `npm start`

-After this completes, you will be able to see the project by navigating to `localhost:3000` on your web browser.
+Your preferred web browser _should_ automatically open the project at this point.
+If it didn't, navigate to `localhost:3000` on your web browser.
 (Ironically, based on our last conversation about shaping your users) Please use Google Chrome for the best optimization.